 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I've recently found out that there is a flying freehold issue on a house I have offered on a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a property I have offered on two weeks back in what should have been a simple, chain free conveyancing.
 Abertillery is the location of the property.
 Can you shed any light on this issue?

 Flying freeholds in Abertillery are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Abertillery you must be sure that your lawyer goes through the deeds diligently.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Even though you don't necessarily need a conveyancing solicitor in Abertillery you would need to get your solicitor to go through the deeds thoroughly.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Abertillery may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.